-- Design tasks that are formulated to enable the students to combine their theoretical knowledge acquired from technical subjects. - Assessments targeted at evaluating the students' abilities and identifying areas for improvement in their skill base. - A laboratory organisation that in addition to the evaluation of the design process, provides the opportunity for students to improve their presentation and communications skills, as well as their sense of working in an engineering community. - Lectures/demonstrations to provide feedback on the completed design task. - Consultation to allow the students to seek assistance should the formal teaching methods prove insufficient.
+- Design tasks that are formulated to enable the students to combine their theoretical knowledge acquired from technical subjects. - Assessments targeted at evaluating the students' abilities and identifying areas for improvement in their skill base. - A laboratory organisation that in addition to the evaluation of the design process, provides the opportunity for students to improve their presentation and communications skills, as well as their sense of working in an engineering community. - Consultation to allow the students to seek assistance should the formal teaching methods prove insufficient.